 If you start with MailChimp, you are putting a ceiling on what you can achieve, and if you ever want to break through it, you will have to go through a seriously painstaking and expensive process to fix it.

-Verdict: ActiveCampaign is the tool you need now and the tool you will wish you had started with when it comes time to scale your business.
+Verdict: ActiveCampaign has all the features you need now.
+It's the tool you will wish you had started with when it comes time to scale your business.
 If you choose MailChimp, you’ll save some money, but you’ll be shooting yourself in the foot.
 Trust me.